ADHD: Dissecting the Diagnosis

 Editor’s Note: This Havok Journal exclusive is a collaboration between Havok Journal writers Justina Bahriak, Andrew Fisher, and Monica Hartz, each of whom provided a unique perspective to this article.
-This article originally appeared in The Havok Journal on 16 October 2014.
+This first appeared in The Havok Journal October 16, 2014.

 While some minor word changes were made between the DSM-IV and DSM-V, the criteria that needs to be met in order to make a diagnosis of ADHD is still the same.
 As was highlighted in a recent article titled ADHD Not a Real Disease, Says Leading Neuroscientist, many of the symptoms listed are common among nearly everyone at one point in time or another and in kids and adolescence in particular.
 Unlike the Dr. Perry, however, we do not agree that ADHD does not exist but that it is incredibly and detrimentally over diagnosed.

 Fairly overlooked by parents and seemingly clinicians as well is the requirement that most of the symptoms be present simultaneously, most of the time, for an extended period of time.
 Yes, we have all witnessed these symptoms in a child or adolescent (or remember experiencing them ourselves as teens) but if it doesn’t truly interfere with ones daily life for months on end, then what kids and adolescents are experiencing are simply life’s difficulties.

 We, as a society, are becoming over medicated in general but the increase in prescribed ADHD medication among children, teens, and young adults is becoming epidemic and holds risks that far outweigh any perceived benefits, if any even exist.